 My other friend prefers letters, so we’re writing to one another.
 Someone else prefers Facebook messenger.
 Another friend I have to call because she never checks social media.

 Think about it.
 If someone said ‘what’s the best way to get in touch with you’ – you have a favourite, right?
 Or at least, you have a least favourite.
 So do your friends.
 Find it out!

-3. If possible, try and find someone to live before you land
+3. If possible, try and find somewhere to live before you land

 This has helped me 10,000%.
 Especially in a property market like Stockholm’s, where it’s notoriously difficult to try and find somewhere to live.
 I started house hunting back in March when I got my acceptance – and it was active house hunting, as if I were about to move the following day.

 All of that resulted in four house viewings in May and me paying the deposit on the place I currently live in in June.